 Thinking about treating yourself to a nice new PS5 but concerned that you won’t be able to play the PS4 games you’ve already spent so much money on?
 We’ll clear things up for you…

-Regardless of the fact that the PS5 was officially released just over a year ago, many gamers are still struggling to get hold of one, especially with Christmas being immediately around the corner.
+Regardless of the fact that the PS5 was officially released in 2020, many gamers are still struggling to get hold of one.

 If you have managed to get your mitts on one, or if you know somebody has secured one as a gift for you for Christmas, you might be wondering if the PS4 games you already own will be compatible or if PS5 games will need to be added to the Christmas list as well.

 Historically, backwards compatibility has been available, but we can never be sure of this each time a new console or gaming platform is released.
-For example, the PS4 did have the ability to run PS3, but does the PS5 continue this possibility?
+For example, the PS4 did have the ability to run PS3 games, but does the PS5 continue this possibility?

 Are PS4 Games Compatible With The PS5?